 Aisling has a passion for conservation, and working together to create shared outdoor spaces for everyone to enjoy.

-Grace graduated from Queen’s University with a BSc Archaeology – Palaeoecology in 2009 and is currently undertaking a PhD at the university.
+Grace graduated from Queen’s University with a BSc Archaeology – Palaeoecology in 2009 and is currently undertaking a PhD.
 Having worked as an archaeologist for the last 10 years, she has directed excavations, delivered archaeology education programmes and gained invaluable experience working on lottery funded projects while employed at the Centre for Community Archaeology, QUB.

-Passionate about bringing heritage and archaeology to a wider audience, Grace is looking forward to getting to know the sites and people of the Binevenagh area over the coming years.
+Passionate about bringing heritage and archaeology to a wider audience, Grace connects the sites and people of the Binevenagh through a variety of projects.

 Grace grew up in north Antrim and loves hill walking, a swim at Dunseverick, anything craft related and baking (and eating) cakes.